 This module, appropriate for (but not exclusive to) those wishing to go on to a Faculty of Education, combines coursework from Food and Nutritional Sciences and Family Studies and Human Development.
 This program may qualify graduates for the designation of Professional Home Economist (P.H.Ec.) post-graduation.

-Completion of first-year requirements including Foods and Nutrition 1021 or Foods and Nutrition 1030E, Foods and Nutrition 1070A/B and Foods and Nutrition 1241A/B, or 1.0 from Family Studies and Human Development (formerly Family Studies) 1000-level courses, and 1.0 from Sociology 1000-level courses or Psychology 1000, with a mark of at least 60% in each of these courses.
+Completion of first-year requirements including Foods and Nutrition 1070A/B and Foods and Nutrition 1241A/B or the former Foods and Nutrition 1021 or the former Foods and Nutrition 1030E, or 1.0 from Family Studies and Human Development (formerly Family Studies) 1000-level courses, and 1.0 from Sociology 1000-level courses, Psychology 1000, or Psychology 1010A/B and Psychology 1015A/B with a mark of at least 60% in each of these courses.